Rosie Huntington-Whiteley Shares Son's Adorable FOMO Before She & Jason Statham's Date Night

 On Tuesday, Huntington-Whiteley, 31, shared three sweet behind-the-scenes photos of the engaged couple posing at the front door as their toddler, dressed only in a diaper, runs into their shot and into Statham’s legs.

-In the set of black-and-white pictures, the proud mom, who was dressed in a glamorous black Stella McCartney gown, looked on as her son cutely crashed into Statham and his sharply dressed outfit.
+In the set of black-and-white pictures, the proud mom, who was dressed in a glamorous black Stella McCartney gown and 18 karat gold David Webb diamond Plaza Earrings, looked on as her son cutely crashed into Statham and his sharply dressed outfit.

 “Dads movie premiere.
 So proud of you j,” Huntington-Whiteley captioned one of her photos with a red heart emoji along with “Fam” for a follow-up post.